Ministry of Tourism and Environment (Albania)

-The Ministry of Tourism and Environment (Ministria e Turizmit dhe Mjedisit) is a department of the Albanian Government in charge of regulation concerning the environment, the sustainable use of natural resources, promotion of renewable resources, protection of nature and biodiversity, sustainable development and management of forestry and pastures, and the quality monitoring of water resources.
+The Ministry of Tourism and Environment (Ministria e Turizmit dhe Mjedisit) was a department of the Albanian Government in charge of regulation concerning the environment, the sustainable use of natural resources, promotion of renewable resources, protection of nature and biodiversity, sustainable development and management of forestry and pastures, and the quality monitoring of water resources.
+The ministry was dissolved in September 2025 and its functions were transferred to the Ministry of Tourism, Culture and Sport and the Ministry of Environment.